 The Hosogoe Arch Bridge is where you can get very close to a bridge that the Tadami Line trains cross.
 The concrete bridge consists of eight arches, making the lower part of the bridge look like a series of glasses.
 Thus, the bridge is also known as the Glasses Bridge (めがね橋).

-Because Hosogoe Arch Bridge is just next to National Route 252, you can easily take a close-up shot of it from below.
+Because the Hosogoe Arch Bridge is just located next to National Route 252, you can easily take a close-up shot of it from below.
 The viewing spot is only a 15-minute walk from Hayato Station (早戸駅).
 Of course, you can take photos of the bridge from various angles along the highway.

 If you drive, park your car in the space near the snowshed on the highway near the Hosogoe Arch Bridge.